dmurfet/deeplinearlogic/README.md

 # Linear Logic and Recurrent Neural Networks

 This is the repository of the paper "Linear Logic and Recurrent Neural Networks" and the associated TensorFlow implementation.
 At the moment the repo is private.
-The aim is to find a sequence-to-sequence task on which the Pattern NTM substantially outperforms the NTM.
+The aim is to find a sequence-to-sequence task on which one of our models, created with the help of linear logic, substantially outperforms the NTM.
 A good overview of attention and augmented RNNs is [this paper](http://distill.pub/2016/augmented-rnns/) by Chris Olah and Shan Carter.

-The **models** that have been implemented so far are
+The **models** that have been implemented so far in `ntm/ntm.py` are

-- The ordinary NTM (see class `NTM` in `ntm.py`).
+- The ordinary NTM (`NTM`).
-- The pattern NTM (see class `PatternNTM` in `ntm.py`) which is the model described in Section 4.1 of the paper.
-- The alternative pattern NTM (see class `PatternNTM_alt` in `ntm.py`) which is the pattern NTM but with the controller allowed to manipulate the read address of the first memory ring directly.
+- The pattern NTM (`PatternNTM`) which has two rings.
+The first is analogous to the ordinary NTM, while the second stores powers that may be used to manipulate the read address of the first ring.
+There is an interpolation parameter which controls whether the controller directly manipulates the read address of the first ring, or has it manipulated by the contents of the second ring.
+- The multiple pattern NTM (`MultPatternNTM`) has four rings, with the second and third both acting like the second ring in the pattern NTM, and the fourth ring storing essentially interpolation factors that determine whether to use the power on ring two or three.

+We have found no convincing reason to use the multiple pattern NTM, and most of our experiments are a comparison of the ordinary NTM and the pattern NTM.

-The **tasks** that have been implemented are
+The **tasks** that have been implemented in `ntm/learnfuncs.py` include

 - Copy task (as in the NTM paper),
 - Repeat copy task (as in the NTM paper),
-- Pattern task (defined in Section 4.1 of our paper).
+- Pattern tasks 1-5 (defined in Section 4.1 of our paper), which consist of a (fixed) *pattern* (some sequence of integers) which is applied to all possible strings,
+- Multiple pattern tasks 1-4, which consist of multiple patterns to be applied to a string, where there is some special symbol in the string which instructs the algorithm to switch between patterns,
+- Variable pattern tasks 1-4, where the input is both the pattern to apply and the string to apply it to.

 The actual training and testing is done through the Python notebook `ntm/work.ipynb`.
 The results of experiments are posted on the [spreadsheet](https://docs.google.com/spreadsheets/d/1s7kOUL3OI9Ps4MTPLclvXZ_wRJnrwxyxIiqFqZZDspY/edit?usp=sharing) (the old version of the spreadsheet is [here](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing)).
-There are HTML records of some of the Jupyter sessions, including visualisations of the read and write addresses in the folder `/doc`. **Note:** it is probably a good idea for each contributor to maintain their own Jupyter workbook, but share the same `ntm/ntm.py`.
+There are HTML records of some of the Jupyter sessions, including visualisations of the read and write addresses in the folder `/doc`.

 ## History